turingschool/backend-curriculum-site/module4/lessons/intro_to_oojs_instructor.md

----
-layout: page
-title: Object Oriented JavaScript
-length: 206
-tags: JavaScript, object oriented programming, prototypes
----

 # An Introduction to Object-Oriented JavaScript

-## Learning Goals
-* Students organize functions into classes and objects *(functional)*
-* Students apply good OO patterns to JavaScript functions *(mastery)*
-* Students make effective use of `this` in multiple contexts *(functional)*
+Instructor Notes

+This lesson mainly follows the resource at './intro_to_oojs'.
+A few additions for instructors to be aware of:
+- Warm Up and Wrap Up slides gives explicit directions for student actions, and teacher notes.
+- Activity on Classical Inheritance vs. Prototypal Inheritance is in slides, not mentioned in student-facing resource.

+Prep:
+- Write learning goals, vocab, and rough agenda on board.
+- Prep partners for whiteboard (and after) activity.
+They are in a solo project during this week.
+- Prep slide or printouts of Animal/Dog classes for whiteboard inheritance activity

 ## Warm Up

+Jot down your answers to the following in your notebook:

 1. What are the main components of Object Oriented Programming?
 2. What do you like/dislike about OOP?
 3. What's one way to create a new object in JavaScript?
 4. What's your experience in making your JavaScript object-oriented thus far?

+^ Facilitation:
+- 4 min: students writing silently in notebooks
+- 30 sec: students talk with partner about #1
+- 1 min: students talk with different partner about #3-4 (it may be very likely that many students respond "none" to #4 and is totally ok!
+Reassure them of this - that's today's goal.)
+- (During this time, instructor is circulating, looking for strong responses to each)
+- 2 min: Instructor calls on already-selected students to answer #1, #3, and #4

+## Learning Goals

+* Students organize functions into classes and objects *(functional)*
+* Students apply good OO patterns to JavaScript functions *(mastery)*
+* Students make effective use of `this` in multiple contexts *(functional)*

 ## Vocabulary